wyrm65/resource.images.classificationicons.colour/README.md

 * CountryName Contains NO spaces but uses Camel code for naming.
 For example NewZealand NOT New Zealand.
 Required part of filename, uses English country name.
 * Region Not required but if used must also not contain spaces and must be surrounded by brackets.
 For example Canada(Quebec) if using classifications from Quebec.
-* TV- For if contry has a seperate classification scheme for TV broadcasts.
-A lot of contries do not use a seperate classification scheme for Movies and TV, thus is not required.
+* TV- For if country has a seperate classification scheme for TV broadcasts.
+A lot of countries do not use a seperate classification scheme for Movies and TV, thus is not required.
 * Classification Once again the English version of the text used to describe classification.
 * .png Images are png's and thus required ListItem.Mpaa field will contain everything above minus the .png